discordjs/guide/guide/voice/audio-player.md

 When an audio player is given an audio resource to play, it will propagate errors from the audio resource for you to handle.

 In the error handler, you can choose to either play a new audio resource or stop playback.
-If you take no action, then the audio player will stop itself and revert to the Idle state.
+If you take no action, the audio player will stop itself and revert to the Idle state.

 Two different examples of how you may handle errors are shown below.